Vania Sukola, BASc, RP (pronouns she/her)

-I am a warm, friendly and attentive psychotherapist who strives to have your voice and story heard.
+I am a warm, compassionate and attentive psychotherapist who strives to have your voice and story heard.
 I have worked extensively with women and their children seeking help and support or escaping abusive relationships.
 I started my career in various abused women shelters, both in Toronto and overseas, and have supported children who witnessed abuse.
 I have also worked as a counsellor in a reproductive health/abortion clinic and have been a La Leche League Leader (breastfeeding support).
-Since 2006, I have worked at a community mental health agency as a VAW Counsellor.
+Since 2006, I have worked at a community mental health agency as a Violence against Women (VAW) Counsellor.
 I still work here part-time.

-I have always provided therapy to women through a client-centred and trauma-informed practice, using Feminist Therapy as the main form of therapy.
+I have always provided therapy through a client-centred and trauma-informed practice, using Feminist Therapy as the main form of therapy.
 I strive to work holistically, and am attentive to the different ways women can take care of themselves.
-My therapy also draws from Narrative Therapy, Attachment Theory, Expressive Arts-based activities, Mindfulness-Based work as well as Emotionally-Focused Therapy to help women in their journey of healing and growth towards a life with wellness.
+I am an integrative therapist as my therapy also draws from Narrative Therapy, Attachment Theory, Emotion-Focused therapy as well as from tools based in Expressive Arts Therapy, Mindfulness and Somatic (body-based) therapies.
+I have completed training with Postpartum Support International, and as a Birth Story Listener with Pam England.
+I have completed my Level 1 training in Sensorimotor Psychotherapy and will be continuing on with Level 2 in 2021: This is a large part of my current process.
+Working from this holistic perspective is an asset as it helps women in their journey of healing and growth towards a life with wellness.
 One of my favourite things to do with women is to build a self-care toolkit, so that you have the means to provide yourself with wellness care on a regular basis.
 I see therapy as a good starting point to build a more balanced and fulfilled life for you, one that values a life with wellness.
 And i trust that you already have the knowledge in place – i’m just hear (spelling intentional) to help you get there.
 YOU are your own expert.

 Besides providing therapeutic support, i am a mother of two young children and self-care is an invaluable part of my personal life as well.
 I love to knit, relax in my cozy chair with my cat and a good book.
 And i’ve been known to always have chocolate on hand – there is always room for chocolate.

-I am a member of the College of Registered Psychotherapists (CRPO) and Ontario Association of Counsellors, Consultants, Psychotherapists and Psychologists (OACCPP).
-I abide by the Code of Ethics, Confidentiality and other policies listed out by my College and Association.
+I am a member of the College of Registered Psychotherapists (CRPO) and Ontario Association of Mental Health Professionals (OAMHP).
+I abide by the Personal Health Information Act (PHIPA) regarding Confidentiality and other policies listed out by my College and Association.
 I have personal liability insurance, receive clinical supervision and am part of a peer support group that meets regularly.